Harvey Weinstein May Have Been "Confused" But The Judge Was Not

 "There are so many people, thousands of people, who would say great things about me,” he added.

 While Weinstein might be confused, there is a growing sense of moral clarity around sexual violence and power dynamics in the United States.
-While reports of Weinstein’s sex crimes were something of an open secret for decades, in-depth reporting by the New York Times and The New Yorker in October of 2017 exposed his predatory behaviour in detail to a post-Trump world.
+Accounts of Weinstein’s sex crimes were something of an open secret for decades when in-depth reporting by the New York Times and The New Yorker in October of 2017 exposed the producer's predatory behavior in detail to a post-Trump world.
 On social media, women began sharing their stories of sexual violence, using the hashtag #MeToo as an expression of solidarity.
-Though many were unaware of it at the time, #MeToo was a reference to an activist group founded by Tarana Burke in her work with survivors of sexual violence, most of them young women of colour.
+Though many were unaware of it at the time, #MeToo was a reference to an activist group founded by Tarana Burke in her work with survivors of sexual violence, most of them young women of color.

 Advertisement